|Mohammed EL WAHABI|

 |Hodna Bentali Gharsallah NUERNBERG|

 Hodna Bentali Gharsallah Nuernberg holds an MFA in Literary Translation and an MA in Francophone World Studies, both from the University of Iowa.
 She has taught languages, literature and translation at universities in France, the U.S. and Morocco, where she served as a Fulbright English Teaching Fellow at the ENS-Rabat.
-Her translations from French and Arabic have appeared with Two Lines, Anomaly, Asymptote, QLRS, Poet Lore and elsewhere.
-Her co-translation of Madam St. Clair: Queen of Harlem was published with Diálogos Press in 2019.
+Her translations from French and Arabic have appeared with Two Lines, Anomaly, Asymptote, QLRS, Poet Lore, and elsewhere.
+Her co-translation of Madam St. Clair: Queen of Harlem is forthcoming with Diálogos Press in January 2020.

 Kenza BELADEL is a youth leader and photographer.
 She majors in English Studies at Ain Shok University in Casablanca.
 She is an alumna of the MYSEC program for social entrepreneurship.
 In 2018, she was selected to take part in the Global Ugrad Program in the United States.

 Haytham Chhilif is a Masters candidate in gender studies at the University of Fes.
 His creative writing has been published in Youth Magazine and his news reporting has appeared with Daily Morocco.
 After interning with MasterPeace's online platform, he is now currently completing the ETII's teacher training program.
 An alumnus of The Olive Writer's 2019 Summer Camp, Haytham is committed to furthering TOW's mission as our new editor and publications manager.